 For road fans, Trenton is often known as the site of the infamous Interstate 95 gap, a gap caused by cancellation of the Somerset Freeway.
-One incorrect assumption is that Interstate 95 is in Trenton – it does not in fact enter Trenton’s city limits, but loops around it to the northwest into Pennsylvania by means of the Scudders Falls Bridge.
-Trenton has no Interstates that enter it’s city limits, but Interstate 95, Interstate 295, and New Jersey Route 29 together form a partial-beltway around the city.
-Trenton is still served heavily by Interstate 95 and Interstate 295 despite being outside the city limits.
+One incorrect assumption is that Interstate 95 was in Trenton – it never in fact entered Trenton’s city limits, but looped around it to the northwest into Pennsylvania by means of the Scudders Falls Bridge.
+Trenton has no Interstates that enter it’s city limits, but Interstate 295 and New Jersey Route 29 together form a partial-beltway around the city.
+Trenton is still served heavily by I-295 despite being outside the city limits.
 Within the city, New Jersey Route 29 shares partial freeway status in Downtown Trenton before transitioning into an expressway with traffic signals.
 U.S. Route 1, which enters from the northeast portion of Trenton, is a full-freeway road that provides access to Downtown Trenton as well as Morrisville, Pennsylvania by means of a toll bridge.

 While no Interstate actually enters Trenton’s city limits, all of them directly serve Trenton’s traffic in and out of the city.
-Interstate 95, which ends abruptly at Interstate 295 due to cancellation of a routing that would’ve taken Interstate 95 through the heart of Central New Jersey and linked up to Interstate 287 near New Brunswick, is slated to be renumbered following completion of the Pennsylvania Turnpike and Interstate 95 interchange near Bristol, Pennsylvania.
-The interchange is slated to be completed somewhere around 2018.
+Interstate 95, which ended abruptly at Interstate 295 due to cancellation of a routing that would’ve taken it through the heart of Central New Jersey and linked up to Interstate 287 near New Brunswick, was renumbered ahead of completion of the Pennsylvania Turnpike and I-95 interchange near Bristol, Pennsylvania.
+The interchange is slated to be completed by fall 2018, but sign changes in New Jersey were underway to renumber I-95 as an extension of I-295 in January 2018.